oligriffiths/oligriffiths.github.io/_posts/ember-cli-broccoli-2.md

 As such, the divergence has become so great that backporting is no longer possible.
-That, along with some issues with `broccoli-builder` that folks have had, especially with the `tmp` directory being within the project directory, meant that the Ember-CLI team decided to back to upstream some fixes from `broccoli-builder` into `master`, and then update Ember-CLI to use the newly updated Broccoli master.
+That, along with some issues with `broccoli-builder` that folks have had, especially with the `tmp` directory being within the project directory, meant that the Ember-CLI team decided to upstream some fixes from `broccoli-builder` into `master`, and then update Ember-CLI to use the newly updated Broccoli master.

 I was fortunate enough to be invited to join the Ember-CLI face-to-face after [EmberConf 2018](http://emberconf.com/)